Perlo0ung/de.htwg.se.dog/README.md

 <li>patterns</li>
 <li>components and interfaces</li>
 </ul><p>The initial user interface is a console-based text UI.
 Its purpose is to be able to interact with the application as early as possible.
-The Tui is built in a way so that it continues to run in parallel with a GUI or WUI. </p></article>
+The Tui is built in a way so that it continues to run in parallel with a GUI or WUI.

+The game has been built under Java 1.6.
+There is currently no .jar availiable, so the game has to be started from Dog.class main in eclipse.
+</p></article>
   </div>

   </div>